 Huge deals, including the multi-billion pound merger of healthcare information and tech services company IMS Health with Quintiles Transnational Holdings, will shine a spotlight on the operational issues of M&A activity.
 But many of the M&A deals that don’t realize the potential envisioned for them cite ‘soft’ issues as the cause of failure; they are legally and financially sound, but culturally fractured or without direction.
 CEOs and leadership teams therefore would be wise to consider the emotional journeys of the management, employees, customers and partners and use the brand as a lever in smoothing the journey.

-All too often, brand is seen as graphical, peripheral or a marketing tool — something of an afterthought and delegated to marketing and communications — not, as can be the case, the central organizing thought, answering the question of why the company exits.
+All too often, brand is seen as graphical, peripheral or a marketing tool — something of an afterthought and delegated to marketing and communications — not, as can be the case, the central organizing thought, answering the question of why the company exists.

 A select group of companies has shown that this is a tremendous mistake.
 The brand-savvy leaders of GE, IBM, 3M and Nokia, to name a few, put brand in the centre of their integration decision-making.
 They use brand as a bigger force to successfully bring firms together, united under a single idea and thereby deliver meaningful and enduring impact for the new entity.